beryxz/unifi-webex-dl/README.md

 ### Courses

 > Array of objects, one for each course.
-The object contains:
+The object contains the following fields.

+Please note that on Windows the `name` field shouldn't contain any of the not allowed characters, such as `: " *`.
+It is therefore recommended to keep the name simple using only letters, numbers, hyphens, and underscores.

 - `id` string: id of the course shown in the URL bar of Moodle
 - `name` string: prepended to the folder name and also shown in the logs